grafana/k8s-monitoring-helm/charts/feature-cluster-metrics/README.md

 | true       | `[my_metric_.*]` | `[other_metric_.*]`      | Use the allow list metric filter, and keep anything that starts with `my_metric_`, but remove anything that starts with `other_metric_` |
 | false      | `[my_metric_.*]` | `[my_metric_not_needed]` | *Only* keep metrics that start with `my_metric_`, but remove any that are named `my_metric_not_needed`                                  |

+## Relabeling rules

-In addition to all fo this, you can also use the `extraMetricProcessingRules` section to add arbitrary relabeling rules that can be used to take any action on the metric list, including filtering based on label or other actions.
+You can also use relabeling rules to take any action on the metrics allow list, such as to filter based on a label.
+To do so, use `extraMetricProcessingRules` section in the values file to add arbitrary relabeling rules.

 ## Testing

 This chart contains unit tests to verify the generated configuration.
-A hidden value, `deployAsConfigMap`, will render the generated configuration into a ConfigMap object.
-This ConfigMap is not used during regular operation, but it is useful for showing the outcome of a given values file.
+The hidden value `deployAsConfigMap` will render the generated configuration into a ConfigMap object.
+While this ConfigMap is not used during regular operation, you can use it to show the outcome of a given values file.

-The unit tests use this to create an object with the configuration that can be asserted against.
+The unit tests use this ConfigMap to create an object with the configuration that can be asserted against.
 To run the tests, use `helm test`.

-Actual integration testing in a live environment should be done in the main [k8s-monitoring](../k8s-monitoring) chart.
+Be sure perform actual integration testing in a live environment in the main [k8s-monitoring](../k8s-monitoring) chart.

 ## Maintainers